-Of course, Bolz prophesying that the plague was essentially over (he claimed the virus has reached a “turning point” and would be dissipating, but within 24 hours the United States saw its first coronavirus death and it’s gotten worse from there) is nothing “similar” to Smith’s supposed prophecy that the virus wouldn’t be easing up until April.
+Of course, Bolz prophesying that the plague was essentially over (he claimed the virus has reached a “turning point” and would be dissipating, but within 24 hours the United States saw its first coronavirus death and it’s gotten worse from there) is nothing “similar” to Pierce’s supposed prophecy that the virus wouldn’t be easing up until April.

 But the question should be asked, “Did Chuck Pierce really prophesy coronavirus?”

 Additionally, Strang claims in his post that Cindy Jacobs gave a similar prophecy in January.
 This is the woman who just decreed and declared a week ago that coronavirus was dead and illegal (it’s still going strong).
 But, “Did she really?”

 The claims are being repeated by charismatics in the wake of our post, Coronavirus is God’s Plague Upon Charismatics.
 Simply put, no charismatic prophet has prophesied anything relating to coronavirus accurately, their prophecies all contradict, and no faith-healer has healed a single person of the virus.

 However, Chuck Pierce’s first “prophecy” isn’t on the website for that event, Head of the Year 5780, even though all the video seems posted.
 Weird, right?
 Additionally, his “prophecy” isn’t present on the January conference website for Starting the Year Off Right 2020.
 Again, super weird, right?
 Even though Pierce references these prophecies in his blog post 4 days ago, he does not link them or provide audio or video.
 Weird, again?